-MEI PHARMA, INC. NOTES TO CONDENSED FINANCIAL STATEMENTS (Unaudited)
+MEI PHARMA, INC. NOTES TO CONDENSED FINANCIAL STATEMENTS

+(Unaudited)

 Note 1.
-The Company
+The Company and Summary of Significant Accounting Policies

-We are a pharmaceutical company focused on leveraging our extensive development and oncology expertise to identify and advance new therapies intended to meaningfully improve the treatment of cancer.
-Our portfolio of drug candidates contains four clinical-stage candidates, including one candidate in an ongoing Phase 3 global registration trial and another candidate that is entering into a Phase 2 clinical trial that we intend to submit to the U.S. Food and Drug Administration ("FDA") to support accelerated approval of a marketing application.
+We are a late-stage pharmaceutical company focused on leveraging our extensive development and oncology expertise to identify and advance new therapies intended to meaningfully improve the treatment of cancer.
+Our portfolio of drug candidates contains four clinical-stage candidates, including one candidate in an ongoing Phase 3 global registration trial and another candidate in an on-going Phase 2 clinical trial that we intend to submit to the U.S. Food and Drug Administration ("FDA") to support accelerated approval of a marketing application.
 Our common stock is listed on the NASDAQ Capital Market under the symbol "MEIP".